orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vapp_org_network.md

 page_title: "cloudavenue_vapp_org_network Resource - cloudavenue"
 subcategory: "vApp (Virtual Appliance)"
 description: |-
-  Provides a Cloud Avenue isolated vAPP Network resource.
+  Provides a Cloud Avenue routed vAPP Org Network resource.
 This can be used to create, modify, and delete isolated vAPP Network.
 ---

 # cloudavenue_vapp_org_network (Resource)

-Provides a Cloud Avenue isolated vAPP Network resource.
+Provides a Cloud Avenue routed vAPP Org Network resource.
 This can be used to create, modify, and delete isolated vAPP Network.

 ## Example Usage